logicmonitor/logicmonitor-puppet-v4/README.md

 Classes:
 * logicmonitor: Handles setting credentials needed for interacting with the LogicMonitor API.
-* logicmonitor::config: Provides the default credentials to the logicmonitor class.
 * logicmonitor::master: Collects the exported lm_host resources and lm_hostgroup resources.
 Communicates with the LogicMonitor API
 * logicmonitor::collector: Handles LogicMonitor collector management for the device.
 Declares an instance of lm_collector and lm_installer resources.
 * logicmonitor::device: Declares an exported lm_device resource.